facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

 Whether you're already retired or still building your nest egg, these techniques can profoundly impact your financial future.
 So buckle up, grab a notepad, and get ready to see taxes in a whole new light.
 Trust me, your future self (and your bank account) will thank you.

-Let's start by addressing the elephant in the room: taxes are complex, ever-changing, and often downright frustrating.
+Let's start by addressing the elephant in the room: taxes in retirement are complex, ever-changing, and often downright frustrating.
 It's no wonder that most people approach them with a sense of dread and a singular focus on minimizing what they owe each year.

 This is where the traditional approach of tax preparation comes in.
-You know the drill - gathering W-2s, 1099s, and receipts, plugging numbers into TurboTax, handing everything over to your accountant, and crossing your fingers for a favorable outcome.
+You know the drill– gathering W-2s, 1099s, and receipts, plugging numbers into TurboTax, handing everything over to your accountant, and crossing your fingers for a favorable outcome.

-Don't get me wrong - tax preparation is a necessary task.
+Don't get me wrong– tax preparation is a necessary task.
 But it's also inherently backward-looking and tactical in nature.
 It's focused on compliance and damage control, not proactive planning and optimization.

-In contrast, tax planning is all about looking ahead and developing strategies to minimize your tax liability over the long term.
+In contrast, tax planning is about looking ahead and developing strategies to minimize your tax liability over the long term.
 Tax preparation is reactionary, while tax planning is anticipatory.

 Here's a shocking statistic highlighting the cost of neglecting proactive planning: